 Note: State laws are constantly changing -- please contact a criminal defense or conduct further legal research to verify the law(s) you are researching.

 If you have been charged with the crime of kidnapping, you better start planning your defense.
 It's a serious charge with serious penalties, especially when additional crimes or aggravating factors are involved.
-Have a defense attorney review your case today, for free.
+An experienced Illinois defense attorney will be able to apply the facts of your case to the law and craft a defense strategy on your behalf.

 Contact a qualified attorney.